nikkilr88/egghead-asciicasts/react-fundamentals/lessons/build-a-jsx-live-compiler.md

   }
 }
 ```

 What we're going to try to do is set our state of `output` to `window.babel`.
 We're accessing that library that we're bringing in over CDN.
 We're going to call its `transform` method.
-Into that, we're going to pass our `code`.
+Into that, we're going to pass our code.

 I'm going to break this up a little bit, so we can see it a little better.
 Along with our code, we need to pass our options.
 What we need is the `presets`, which is an array.